Year 1 Phonics Screening Information

 Schools have to inform parents towards the end of the summer term in Year 1 of their child’s results.

 All of the children are individuals and develop at different stages.
 The results of the screening check will assist teachers to identify which children will need further support with decoding.

 What happens if a child struggles with the screening check?

 The screening check will identify children who have phonic decoding skills below the level expected for the end of Year 1 and who therefore need extra help.
 Your child will re-sit the check the following summer term.
-At Highfield Hall, we often check phonic development within our approach to the assessment of reading.
+At Pinders Primary School, we often check phonic development within our approach to the assessment of reading.
 This screening forms part of our overall assessment procedure.